top of page

 Health Testing

-Listed below are all of the required health testing for both breeds as well as some extra test that we do on our dogs!
+Listed below are all of the required health testing for Dachshunds as well as some extra test that we do on our dogs!

 Eyes